 Once you've decided on where your chicken coop and enclosure will be, walk the outside perimeter many times, in order to get an idea of where a fox may approach from and where they might gain entry.

-Foxes don’t have a reputation for being cunning for no reason!
+Foxes have a reputation for being cunning for good reason!
 They are very bright creatures and will take their time in scoping out the area around your poultry enclosure and will take note of your routine for caring for your chickens.

 Yours birds must be safely locked every evening without fail, but try to alter the times of this, as well as of any of your checks throughout the day.
+You could install an automatic door opener, perfect for setting up your chosen times of opening and closing the coop, a great idea if you are going to be late home for instance.
 Remember that foxes can hunt and feed during the day as well as at night, so don’t neglect any of your checks and always carry out a chicken count each time you visit.
-If a fox has figured out a way of learning your routine and gaining access, they can often pick off one chicken at a time with little evidence left behind, so that you may not immediately notice, until the day when the fox decides it's all or nothing.
+If a fox has figured out a way of learning your routine and gaining access, they will often pick off one chicken at a time with little evidence left behind, so that you may not immediately notice, until the day when the fox decides it's all or nothing.

 Ensure that your hen house is fitted with sturdy doors that cannot be forced open, should a fox make it this far.
 These animals can be very strong, so don’t not leave any cracks or gaps that they can put pressure on in order to gain entry.